0xAX/linux-insides/Booting/linux-bootstrap-5.md

 Kernel booting process.
 Part 5.
 ================================================================================

-Kernel decompression
+Kernel Decompression
 --------------------------------------------------------------------------------

 This is the fifth part of the `Kernel booting process` series.
-We saw transition to the 64-bit mode in the previous [part](https://github.com/0xAX/linux-insides/blob/v4.16/Booting/linux-bootstrap-4.md#transition-to-the-long-mode) and we will continue from this point in this part.
-We will see the last steps before we jump to the kernel code as preparation for kernel decompression, relocation and directly kernel decompression.
-So... let's start to dive in the kernel code again.
+We went over the transition to 64-bit mode in the previous [part](https://github.com/0xAX/linux-insides/blob/v4.16/Booting/linux-bootstrap-4.md#transition-to-the-long-mode) and we will continue where we left off in this part.
+We will study the steps taken to prepare for kernel decompression, relocation and the process of  kernel decompression itself.
+So... let's dive into the kernel code again.

-Preparation before kernel decompression
+Preparing to Decompress the Kernel
 --------------------------------------------------------------------------------

-We stopped right before the jump on the `64-bit` entry point - `startup_64` which is located in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S) source code file.
-We already saw the jump to the `startup_64` in the `startup_32`:
+We stopped right before the jump to the `64-bit` entry point - `startup_64` which is located in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S) source code file.
+We already covered the jump to `startup_64` from `startup_32` in the previous part:

 ```assembly
 	pushl	$__KERNEL_CS